n0kk/ahud/README.md

 The color of various HUD elements (health and ammo numbers, damage numbers, crosshair and flash damage, etc.) can be easily changed in `resource\clientscheme.res`.
 Edit anything under  `custom colors` using RGBA (e.g., `0 255 0 255` = Green and `255 255 0 255` = Yellow).

 ####Scoreboards
 The default scoreboard is a 12v12 scoreboard.
-To switch between the default scoreboard and the 6v6 scoreboard, use the Toggle Scoreboard button in the in-game menu.
+To switch between the default scoreboard and the 6v6 scoreboard, use the Scoreboard button in the main menu.
 Alternatively, you can enter `cl_hud_minmode 1` or `0` in console.

 To use the alternative 16v16 scoreboard in place of the default scoreboard, navigate to `resource\ui`, delete or backup `scoreboard.res` and rename `scoreboard_16v16.res` to `scoreboard.res`.

 ####Custom crosshairs
-Navigate to the `scripts\hudlayout.res`.
+Navigate to `scripts\hudlayout.res`.
 Use any of the crosshairs listed under `custom crosshairs` by changing the values of `visible` and `enabled` to `1`.
 You can also use outlined versions of the crosshairs by changing the font name to the one listed in the comment (e.g., change `Crosshairs34` to `CrosshairsOutline34`).
 The color of the crosshair is listed in `resource\clientscheme.res`.

 Note that not every crosshair will be perfectly centered because of different resolutions and aspect ratios.
 If your crosshair is not perfectly centered, experiment with changing the `xpos`, `ypos`, `wide`, and `tall` values.

 ####Crosshair damage flash
 For crosshair damage flash, navigate to `scripts\hudanimations_tf.txt`.
-Search for `event DamagedPlayer` and change the crosshair name to the crosshair you are enabled in `scripts\hudlayout.res` (set to `Circle` by default).
+Search for `event DamagedPlayer` and change the crosshair name to the crosshair you have enabled in `scripts\hudlayout.res` (set to `Circle` by default).
 The color of the crosshair flash damage is listed in `resource\clientscheme.res`.

 ####Alternative style
 To use the non-box alternative style of ahud, locate `hudplayerhealth.res`, `hudmediccharge.res`, and `spectatorguihealth.res` in `resource\ui`, and `hudanimations_tf.txt` in `scripts`.
 Delete or backup these 4 files and replace them with the `_NOBOX` files included by renaming them to the original file names (e.g., rename `hudplayerhealth_NOBOX.res` to `hudplayerhealth.res`).